hirokiky/foomn/docs/specifications/frontend/top.rst

 New generated URLs will insert to field under the input area one by one.
 These URLs continue to be displayed until the user deletes the Cookie.

+If user did not input any schema, 'http://' will be automatically inserted.